ariesy/online-cv/_data/interview.md

 Hackday
 In a new project Risk Compass, I set up a search engine with Elasticsearch to support the search feature of the whole platform.
 It is a very challenging project.
 The official Elasticsearch does not support Chinese and Chinese Pinyin searches.
 I had to make a lot of customization to make it work.

-## Do you have any questions for us?

-What's the career promotion path as an architect at Prudential?

-## Can you tell me a little bit about your education and professional experience as an architect?

-I got an AWS certified solution architect certificate in 2017.
-In the project Risk Compass, I designed a search engine to support the whole platform.

 ## What design software are you proficient in and what projects have you worked on in the past?

-## What is your design philosophy and how do you approach the design process?

-A good system design should be strong and resilient.
-It should be able to handle unexpected situations and adapt to changes.
-It should be easy to maintain and extend.
-We should always keep in mind that the system is not only for the current situation but also for the future.
-However, we should not over-design the system too.
-We need to balance the current situation and the future.
-For some mature extensible techniques, First, we need to understand the requirements clearly.
-We should also ask questions about the in which way the system may evolve.
-We should also consider how the new system can fit into our current system.
-We should also consider the cost of the extensible design.

 ## what did you learn in FRM?